TonicAI/tonic_validate/README.md

 scorer = ValidateScorer()
 ```

 The default model used for scoring metrics is GPT 4 Turbo.
-To change the OpenAI model, pass the OpenAI model name into the `model` argument for `ValidateScorer`.
+To change the OpenAI model, pass the OpenAI model name into the `model_evaluator` argument for `ValidateScorer`.
 You can also pass in custom metrics via an array of metrics.

 ```python
 from tonic_validate import ValidateScorer